Appeal Guidelines and FAQs

 Where do I put my explanation?

-What do I put in section E?
+What do I include in section E?

 How specific does my evidence have to be?